Growshapes

 5. Hybrid Alignment

-This method is best suited for objects that have a combination of organic shape and non-organic form like this statue.
 The 3D scanner will switch between the feature and the marker tracking during the scan process.
 Markers are only needed with a surface that has less geometry.
-The scanning speed will be slower, however. |
+The scanning speed will be slower, however.

 Vertical Divider